mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

 Step 5: Packaging the Model and Dependencies
 --------------------------------------------
-Since we are using autologging, Mlflow automatically logsthe `Model <../../../models.html>`_ for each run.
+Since we are using autologging, MLflow automatically logs the `Model <../../../models.html>`_ for each run.
 This process conveniently packages the model weight and dependencies in a ready-to-deploy format.

 .. note::